-Bedrooms Total Demand Supply Net Demand Units Proposed Capture Rate
+Bedrooms Total Supply Net Units Capture

+Demand Demand Proposed Rate

-1 Bedroom at% AMI
+1 Bedroom at%

+AMI

-2 Bedroom at% AMI
+2 Bedroom at%

+AMI

-3 Bedroom at% AMI
+3 Bedroom at%

+AMI

-4 Bedroom at % AMI
+4 Bedroom at %

+AMI

 Market Rate

-Overall
+Overall ·

 6. Absorption rate is the estimated time needed to reach 90% occupancy.
-The absorption rate determination should take into consideration the overall estimate of new household growth, the available supply of competitive units, observed trends in absorption of comparable units, and the availability of subsidies and rent specials.
+The absorption rate determination should take into consideration the overall estimate of new household growth, the available supply of competitive units, observed trends in absorption of comparable units and the availability of subsidies and rent specials.
 The absorption period starts as soon as the first units are released for occupancy.
-If a comparable project's absorption rate is unusually rapid, the analyst must research and state the reason.
+If a comparable project's absorption rate is unusually rapid, analysts must research and state the reason.